 5 Solutions to Fix Photos Disappeared from iPhone after iOS 13/12 Update

-“I have just updated my iPhone X to iOS 13 and to my surprise, all my photos are gone!
+“I have just updated my iPhone X to iOS 13, and surprisingly, all my photos are gone!
 Has iOS 13 deleted my photos?
-Is there any solution to get back the photos disappeared from iPhone after update?”
+Is there any solution to get back the photos disappeared from the iPhone after the update?”

 - Part 1: Restart your iPhone

 - Part 2: Check iCloud Photo Sync Issues

 - Part 3: Get back iPhone photos from the Recently Deleted Folder